SwiftOnTheServer/CCurl/README.md

 # Build the library

-At the moment, you need to build the static library yourself:
+At the moment, you need to build the static library yourself as `curl_easy_setopt` is a variadic function and so is not imported by Swift.

+The sotscurl.a static library provides these additional functions to get around this problem:

+* `curl_easy_setopt_string`
+* `curl_easy_setopt_bool`

+Build it like this:

 ```
 make
 sudo make install
 ```

 ## Usage